 Please see our Software & Artwork Types sheet, for an overview of possible file types.

-If artwork is supplied in an unsupported package such as Microsoft’s Word, PowerPoint or Publisher, then a transference fee [where transference is possible] will be charged at our current hourly rate.
+If artwork is supplied in an unsupported package such as Microsoft’s Word, PowerPoint or Publisher, then a transference fee will be charged.
+This will be at our current hourly rate.

 Bitmaps & Vectors

-Resolution for print is measured in dots per inch, or ‘dpi’, and the quality of your art work is dependent on how high the resolution is.
-The more pixels (or dots) you have per square inch, the more information is contained within that inch, and thus the higher the resolution!
+Resolution for print is measured in dots per inch, or ‘dpi’.
+The quality of your art work is dependent on how high the resolution is.
+The more pixels (or dots) you have per square inch, the more information is contained within that inch.
+And thus the higher the resolution!

-Resolution like this only really matters for bitmap images.
-Bitmap images are images made up of a series of dots, like the images you take with your camera and this is why cameras with a higher megapixel rating are more expensive.
+Resolution like this only matters for bitmap images.
+Bitmap images are images made up of a series of dots, like the images you take with your camera.
+And this is why cameras with a higher megapixel rating are more expensive.
 They can achieve a higher resolution/higher quality of image!

-Bitmap scaling, on the other hand is ‘guessed/interpreted’ by the computer.
-Because bitmap images only contain so many points of information (dpi) when you scale them up, the space between the known dots gets bigger and the computer will try and guess/interpret dots to fill in the gaps.
+Bitmap scaling, is ‘guessed/interpreted’ by the computer.
+Because bitmap images only contain so many points of information (dpi).
+Shen you scale them up, the space between the known dots gets bigger.
+And the computer will try and guess/interpret dots to fill in the gaps.
 As can be seen, this usually results in less that sharp output.

 Software & Artwork Types